canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 The plays are really quite a spectacle---my personal favourite version is 1.2, which [may be torrented here](https://nyaa.si/view/1079045), and there is a fan subtitle linked in the comments.
 An English-subtitled version sometimes surfaces on Youtube, but at time of writing, none are available.

 Let me give you a taste, though!
-Here's the performance of <cite>Normandy</cite> at the beginning:
+Here's the intro, <cite>Normandy</cite>:

-{% include youtube.html id="CG0ZN0HqUzQ" %}
+{% include youtube.html id="8NrHIWbnhzw" %}

 It's an unbelievably stylish musical, and I wish we could see an official English-subbed release one day.